l1anch1/ASL-Recognition/README.md

 # Train using the Liquid Neural Network
 python main.py --model liquid

+# Train using the ViT model
+python main.py --model vit

 # Force using CPU even if GPU is available
 python main.py --cpu-only